Booking open for Ama Dablam Expedition 2022

 - Personal tents at BC, high tents, kitchen tents, dining tents, shower tents, toilet tents, store tents, cooking utensils and more for your comfort.

-- 4 nights accommodation at Kathmandu Guest House with breakfast on deluxe room
+- 4 nights accommodation at Kathmandu Guest House with breakfast in deluxe room

-- Meals (B,L,D) and accommodation during trek upto BC and back to Lukla after expedition
+- Meals (B,L,D) and accommodation during trek up to BC and back to Lukla after the expedition

 - Ktm-Lukla-Ktm airfare